-According to another family member, his great grandson, Walsh’s naturalization paperwork, dated 1890, named Brockholst Carroll, an established Far Rockaway bottler, as a sponsor.
-Carroll’s business dated back as far as the mid-1870’s, so its likely that Walsh spent his early years in the United States working in Carroll’s business.
+Census records indicate that Walsh immigrated to the United States in 1880.
+According to another family member, his great grandson, Walsh applied for citizenship in 1890 and his naturalization paperwork named Brockholst Carroll, an established Far Rockaway bottler, as a sponsor.
+Carroll’s business dated back as far as the mid-1870’s, so its possible that Walsh spent his early years in the United States working in Carroll’s business.
 Brock L Carroll, Far Rockaway L.I.

-Census records in 1910, 1920 and 1930 listed Walsh as a bottler and/or mineral water manufacturer and proprietor of his own shop, so he was certainly in business for himself by 1910.
+Census records in 1910, 1920 and 1930 listed Walsh as a bottler and/or mineral water manufacturer and proprietor of his own shop in Far Rockaway (Queens Ward 5), so he was certainly in business there by 1910.
 His great grandson placed the business at 21-03 to 21-07 Cornaga Avenue.
-According to his January 12, 1934 obituary in the Brooklyn Daily Eagle Walsh was still head of the business at the time of his death.
+According to his obituary Walsh was still in business at the time of his death.

 Over the years, census records associated several of his sons with the business as well.
 Their occupations were listed as bottlers, bottler helpers and/or drivers leading me to believe it was a small family run operation.
 This was confirmed by his great-granddaughter who said that her father, Walsh’s grandson, pitched in to help as well.

 Growing up, my father talked about his grandfather’s soda co., and how he would go and visit after school (elementary) and help fill the bottles.